Dual-Enrolled High School Student Checklist

 Developmental courses or physical education courses ARE NOT available to dual-enrolled or home-schooled students until your high school curriculum is completed.

-- If you want to take developmental courses (courses below 100 level), physical education courses or would like to take more than 6 credit hours, you must write a letter of appeal explaining your situation to the dean of students.
+- If you want to take developmental courses (courses below 100 level), physical education courses or would like to take more than 6 credit hours, you must write a letter of appeal explaining your situation to the associate dean of enrollment services.
 Letters of support from your principal or high school counselor will be necessary.
 Any other exception that is unique to your situation must also be addressed in this manner.

 - Pay tuition and fees in full.
 You will be dropped from all of your courses if you fail to pay your tuition in full by the due date.
 Save time and pay online via SCC Connection.